Career options in software

 With the surge in interest in AI, in particular transformer and diffusion models, many companies are building AI-driven products and services.
 This has created a niche for backend engineers who are familiar with the basics of AI models and tooling, and how to best integrate AI into applications.
 I consider these engineers to also be product-focused since their work is also often user-centric, but with a specialisation in AI features.

 It's unclear whether this role will continue to exist as a distinct specialisation, whether familiarity with AI will become a common skill for backend engineers in general, or whether AI tooling will become so simple that integration will be as basic as using any other API or library.
+Though programming is very backend-oriented, effectively integrating AI benefits from having a "data mindset", especially when it comes to data quality and model evaluations.
 For now, there are plenty of companies hiring for "AI engineers".

 Responsibilities: